-The VonHaus cordless impact driver represents the best value across our recommendations as it is the only one to come complete with battery (20 Volt Max, 3.0 Ah), charger and kit bag, and at a highly affordable price.
-It’s the best impact driver with a budget price tag!
+The VonHaus cordless impact driver represents the best cheap impact driver amongst our reviews as it is the only one to come complete with battery (20 Volt Max, 3.0 Ah), charger and kit bag, and at a highly affordable price.

 If you are confused about the reference to “20 Volt” compared to other “18 Volt” batteries they are effectively the same thing – check here for an explanation about power tool batteries in general, but UK manufacturers tend to quote 18 Volt and US 20 Volt for the same thing.
 This VonHaus battery can also be used with other VonHaus Lithium-Ion “D-Series” power tools.

 This is a robust impact driver with a cast aluminium gear head and motor that can generate 3,000 impacts per minute and with its variable speed trigger up to 3,000 RPM.
 It also comes with LED worklights and a 2 year guarantee.

-The Black+Decker BDCIM18N is the best value bare tool that we recommend and it is also one of the most powerful.
+The Black+Decker BDCIM18N is the best budget impact driver bare tool that we recommend and it is also one of the most powerful.
 Its motor can generate 210 Nm of torque and variable speeds of up to 3,000 RPM, allowing it to drive most large screws and fasteners into masonry and concrete and loosen most rusted screws and bolts.